-Over the course of the year, the Library Board of Trustees did not revise the Library budget.
-Actual expenditures were \$816,784 below budget amounts.
-The most significant contribution to this variance was expenditures for personnel costs being \$686,464 less than budget.
+Over the course of the year, the Library Board of Trustees amended the Library budget by increasing budgeted revenues and expenditures by \$169,595 to account for a cost of living adjustment provided to employees.
+Actual expenditures were \$917,221 below amended budget amounts.
+The most significant contribution to this variance was expenditures for personnel costs being \$549,413 less than budget.